While most people try to be responsible drivers,

 Whether you’re driving through the country or a suburban neighbourhood, you may encounter pets on the road.
 Here’s what you need to know if you get into an accident with a dog or cat.

-In either scenario, it’s a good idea to take photos of any car damage and the scene of the crash.
-If you’re not too shaken up write down what happened, the street you’re on, and the time and date.
-After these details are recorded, you should call your car insurance provider and inform them of the incident – even if you don’t intend to make an
+After the above details are recorded, you should call your car insurance provider and inform them of the incident – even if you don’t intend to make an

 Knowing whose insurance will cover the vehicle damage can sometimes be tricky.
-In the example above, the dog wasn’t on a leash and dashed onto the road towards oncoming traffic and dented your bumper.
+For example, the dog wasn’t on a leash and dashed onto the road towards oncoming traffic and dented your bumper.
 Since you, the driver, are

-But if the situation was different and you lost control of your vehicle and drove onto the sidewalk, and accidentally hit the dog and broke his leg – then you could be liable.
-Your insurer might pay for damages to the vehicle under collision coverage.
+But if the situation was different and you lost control of your vehicle and drove onto the sidewalk, then accidentally hit the dog and broke its leg – you could be liable.
+Your insurer might pay for damages to the vehicle under collision coverage, if you’ve purchased it.

 Despite whoever is to blame, both situations are highly emotional and difficult.
 Most people view their pets as a member of their family but in the eyes of the law, they are technically considered the owner’s property.
 However, even though pets are considered “property” they are not covered by most